 Condoms offer protection from sexually transmitted infections as well as preventing unintended pregnancy.
-If you are a student at the University of Nottingham, live in Nottingham City or County and aged between 18-25 you can sign up for the UoN condom scheme.
-We take some details from you, including your postal address, and send you your UoN condom card which will allow you to access free condoms throughout your time at university.
+If you are a student at the University of Nottingham, live in Nottingham City or County you can sign up for the UoN condom scheme.
+We take some details from you, including your postal address.
+You will recieve your UoN condom card that will allow you to access free condoms throughout your time at university.

 How to register for a UoN condom card and place a condom order

-UON condom scheme is free condom scheme (condoms supplied by Nottingham City Council) for under 25s.
+UON condom scheme is free condom scheme (funded by Nottingham City Council).
 Registration is done online, once registered you will receive 8 condoms in the post.

 If you would like to register for a condom card, please click here to fill out a registration form.
 Once you have registered, you will recieve 8 condoms in the post.
+Please keep a note of your full C card number which will be included with your condoms.
 When you run out you can use your condom number to order more condoms using the form below.

 Placing a condom order (use this link once you have registered)

 IIf you already have a UoN condom card and would like to order more condoms, please fill out this form.
 Condoms will be delivered to the address provided.